 Buffing lightly produces a satin sheen, while more vigorous buffing can produce a higher sheen or even a gloss.
 Use soft 100% cotton lint-free cloths for buffing; the softer the cloth, the higher the resulting sheen.

 Dark or Black Chalk Paint® Wax is meant to subtly age the finish.
 If your result is too dark, use a clean cloth and a small amount of clear wax to “erase” some of the darker color.
-You can also consider mixing the darker waxes with Clear Chalk Paint® Wax for a lighter color.
+You can also consider mixing the darker waxes with some Clear Wax for a lighter color.

-Avoid using a colored Chalk Paint® Wax on surfaces that will be subject to hard use, such as tabletops and kitchen cabinets, as these tinted waxes can make future repairs difficult in comparison to a clear waxed finish.
+Avoid using a colored wax on surfaces that will be subject to hard use, such as tabletops and kitchen cabinets, as these tinted waxes can make future repairs difficult in comparison to a clear waxed finish.
 Touching up with additional wax often results in a halo or ring effect in the affected area, sometimes referred to as “burning a hole” in the finish.
 Typically, the only way to make a repair when using the colored waxes is to rewax an entire section.

 If you have applied too much wax, or failed to remove all of the excess, the result will be a sticky or smeary finish.
 When this happens, simple apply another thin layer of wax.
-The solvents contained therein will soften or “melt” the underlying wax, making it easy to remove the excess.
+The solvents will soften or “melt” the underlying wax, making it easy to remove the excess.
 Work in small sections at a time and remove the excess wax with soft absorbent cloths, changing to a clean cloth when the old one becomes clogged with wax.